Skip to main content

 • “The variety in weapon upgrades and modules keeps things interesting, giving you plenty of options for different runs and encouraging replayability.”

 • “Decent for price, roughly 4-5 hours of gameplay.
-As for replayability, at the time of this review, there are no prestige or New Game+ options.
-Once you've maxed everything out after your initial playthrough, there isn't much to do apart from damage optimization.
-It was still fun while it lasted, but more content would have been appreciated.”
+As for replayability, at the time of this review, there are no prestige or New Game+ options, so after your 5 hours are up and you've maxed everything out, there isn't much to do apart from damage optimization.”

 • optimization